Here is a proposed Six Season Calendar for the California Natural Garden:

-The daylight hours are notably shorter and the plants are readying themselves for the rainy season still two months away.
-Cooler nights, shorter days, and cooler soil temps means less stress on the plants, especially in the leaves where water is lost through transpiration.
-During the summer months, in this series we talked a lot about watering and the potential problems concerning plant disease.
-September marks the month in which we start down an easier path.
+The daylight hours are notably shorter and plants are readying themselves for the rainy season still two months away.
+Cooler nights, shorter days, and cooler soil temps mean less stress on the plants, especially in the leaves where water is lost through transpiration.
+Summer 2018 was particularly brutal, so many plants may still have burned leaves (from July 6) or are still struggling to stay alive.
+Evaluate your whole garden on a plant by plant basis.

-We’re not out of the woods yet.
 September and October can produce some very high temperatures, drying Santa Ana winds, very low humidity.
-These fall heat waves usually only last a few days when they come, and the factor that makes them less a threat than the long hot summer, is the fact that the fall nights are cooler.
-To prepare for hot dry weather to come, you need to continue your summer watering patterns… “deep soak” with an irrigation event every 3-4 weeks and refreshing sprinkles about twice a week.
+These fall heat waves usually only last a few days when they come, and the fall nights will be cooler.
+Be ready for hot dry spells this month.
+Continue your summer watering patterns… “deep soak” with an irrigation event every 3-4 weeks and “refreshing sprinkles” about twice a week.
+Look for ideal times to apply water: cool spells, cool mornings with marine layer present, cool evenings with a breeze, cool days.
+Stay cool.
+Never water in the heat of the day.
+Try to soak your ground thoroughly ahead of a heat wave.
+Watch the forecasts, apply water when it is not blazing hot.

 Irrigation event = deep soak, 1.5”+ precipitation by watering.
 Usually you have to run the sprinklers three days in a row, very early morning for 20-40 minutes each day for a cumulative run time of 1.5 to 2+ hours, and a cumulative amount totaling 1.5”+ of water in your garden.
 It’s like three days of rain showers.
 You do this about every three or four weeks May through October, during cool spells in anticipation of heat events.